 GPT has a performance management system to provide senior executives with clear performance objectives.
-Components of this system include GPT or business unit financial and non-financial key performance indicators, as well as an assessment of performance measured against GPT's values and culture.
+Components of this system include GPT or business unit financial and non-financial key performance indicators, as well as an assessment of behaviours being consistent with GPT's desired values and culture.
 Key performance indicators are initially set by the Board for the Chief Executive Officer and are then cascaded into the business.